prg007/AcademicProjectsSoFar/README.md

 ## Zebra Classifier

-A deep learning project.
-A convolutional neural network that utilises max pooling and padding with kernel sizes of 3 to differentiate pictures of zebra with an accuracy of greater than 90%.
+Deep Lernong: A convolutional neural network is built that utilises max pooling and padding with kernel sizes of 3 to differentiate pictures of zebra with an accuracy of greater than 90%.

 To download the data go over here:https://drive.google.com/file/d/1rj2LMGRe7d8TauegFwobQdzeMdn-XokP/view?usp=sharing